 Motorcycle production began in the early 1920s at Charenton, near Paris, and in 1927 the factory moved to Joinville-le-Pont.
 In later years the address was that of the Chaise parent company, Omnium Métallurgique et Industriel, 34 rue A.Lançon PARIS (13°).

-Early Dollar machines were 125 to 250cc singles from Moser and later they used JAP and MAG, before switching to almost exclusively Chaise engines.
-Some models may have been powered by Zurcher engines.
+Early Dollar machines were fitted with 125 to 250cc singles from Moser and later they used JAP and MAG, before switching to almost exclusively Chaise engines.
+Some models may have been powered by Zurcher.

 The origins of the Dollar marque date back to 1850: Foucher and Delachanal mechanical engineers.
 In 1890 the business began construction of cycles under the brand "Omnium Spencer", and shortly thereafter began building Dollar bicycles, capitalising on the fashionable obsession of the time with all things American.
 The motor bicycles, powered by Moser 123cc engines, were presented at the October 1923 Paris Salon and were well received.
 The diminutive machines proved fast and reliable, and achieved many racing victories and several records.
 As Dollar already had an extensive agency network for their bicycles, market penetration was excellent and the new motorcycle marque thrived.
 In 1925 they added 175 and 250cc models.